hornbill/contact-import/README.md

-# contact-import
+# Contact Import - Database Sources to Hornbill

-Extract, transform and load contact records into Hornbill from multiple sources.
+Utility to enable the extract, transform and load of contact records from databases to Hornbill.

+Please see [the Hornbill Wiki](https://wiki.hornbill.com/index.php/SQL_Contact_Import) for instructions.